magento/architecture/design-documents/sessions-only-for-html.md

 #### What has to be done
-Add PHPMD rule which will be triggered when a class has a constructor parameter of type SessionManagerInterface/CookieReaderInterface (and any of the implementations) and are not a part of HTML presentation level (instances of ActionInterface, AbstractBlock, DataProviderInterface, Document).
+Add PHPMD rule which will be triggered when a class has a constructor parameter of type SessionManagerInterface/CookieReaderInterface (and any of the implementations) and are not a part of HTML presentation level (instances of ActionInterface, AbstractBlock, DataProviderInterface, Document, controller and block plugins).
 The rule's message should explain that UserContextInterface should be used to get current user instead of sessions and cookie usage should be avoided.